hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 #### Null value fallback

 As a fallback, consider using an `em dash (—)` or `n/a (not available)` in place of the null value.
-This may occur when the content type of a value isn’t able to be determined or if the value is null for an unknown reason.
+This may occur when the content type of a value isnt able to be determined or if the value is null for an unknown reason.

 ![Null value communicated with an em-dash](/assets/components/table/null-value-fallback-em-dash.png)